Cheenki/Andrew-Chen-S3599919/README.md

-## Personal Information
+# Personal Information
 Name: Andrew Chen

 Student Number: S3599919

 Email Address: S3599919@student.rmit.edu.au

 Basic Background Information: I was born and raised in Australia, specifically in Carlton.
 My nationality is Chinese and I can speak both Cantonese and Mandarin.

-One Fact About Me: I really love learning about computers and specifically on how to assemble and troubleshoot, I am also a gamer that enjoys playing on the regular.
+One Fact About Me: I really love learning about computers and specifically on how to assemble and troubleshoot, my hobbies also include gaming on the PC and playing basketball with my friends.

-### Markdown
+## Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for